Th3Whit3Wolf/bloggly/api/prisma/seeds/posts/raphlinus/2021-05-05-stack-monoid-revisited.md

 Part of the development of this algorithm was revisiting memory coherence, as I had some nasty bugs on that front.
 I was able to resolve them in a satisfactory way.

 When I explored implementing [prefix sum], my attempt at a compatible solution was to put the `volatile` qualifier on the buffer used to publish the aggregates.
 And that worked in my testing in Nvidia GTX 10x0 GPU's.
-I was hopeful that, while not properly specified anywhere, accesses to a volatile buffer would implicitly have acquire and release semantics, as was the case in [MSVC][MSVC volatile].
+I was hopeful that, while not properly specified anywhere, accesses to a volatile buffer would implicitly have acquire and release semantics, as was the case in [MSVC][msvc volatile].
 However, this was unsatisfying, as "it works on one GPU" is a weak guarantee indeed.

 My feeling at the time was that the [Vulkan memory model] was the best way forward, in that it gave a precise contract between the code and the GPU; the code can ask for exactly the level of memory coherence required, and the GPU can optimize as aggressively as it likes, as long as it respects the constraints.
 The current version of the prefix sum implementation requires the Vulkan memory model extension.